MoonHighway/intro-to-typescript/part-01/exercise/README.md

 Should see an error on the command-line.

-## Exercise Part 8: TODO
+## Stage 08: Install a third-party library with built-in types

 Add colour to our error message with the library [`chalk`](https://www.npmjs.com/package/chalk).

 Open the page for the `chalk` package on npm: [https://www.npmjs.com/package/chalk](https://www.npmjs.com/package/chalk)

 Notice the `TS` icon next to the `chalk` package name and hover over it.
 It tells us that "This package contains built-in TypeScript declarations".
-This means that we don't need to install an `@types` package.
+This means that we don't need to install an `@types` package with type definitions as they're already in the package.

 Install `chalk` as a dependency: